kalletlak/cbioportal/docs/About-Us.md

-The cBioPortal for Cancer Genomics was originally developed at [Memorial Sloan Kettering Cancer Center](http://www.mskcc.org/) (MSK).
-The [public cBioPortal site](http://cbioportal.org) is hosted by the [Center for Molecular Oncology](http://www.mskcc.org/research/molecular-oncology) at MSK.
+The PedcBioPortal for Cancer Genomics is an instance of the [cBioPortal](http://cbioportal.org), originally developed at [Memorial Sloan-Kettering Cancer Center](http://www.mskcc.org/) (MSK), with an emphasis on pediatric cancers.
+PedcBioPortal supports the curation and pan-cancer integration of public, pediatric cancer genomics data sets as well as ‘open science’ initiatives of consortia-based efforts including the [Children's Brain Tumor Tissue Consortium (CBTTC)](https://cbttc.org/), the [Pediatric NeuroOncology Consortium (PNOC)](http://www.pnoc.us/) and the [St. Baldrick Pediatric](http://www.stbaldricks.org/) [Stand Up 2 Cancer Dream Team](http://www.standup2cancer.org/pediatrics).
 The cBioPortal software is now available under an open source license via [GitHub](https://github.com/cBioPortal/cbioportal/).
 The software is now developed and maintained by a multi-institutional team, consisting of MSK, the Dana Farber Cancer Institute, Princess Margaret Cancer Centre in Toronto, Children's Hospital of Philadelphia, The Hyve in the Netherlands, and Bilkent University in Ankara, Turkey.

 ## Memorial Sloan Kettering Cancer Center
 * Jianjiong Gao